Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Radio-AGN properties and comparing them to XRBs

-On the other end of the scale of AGN radio extent are giant radio galaxies (GRGs) which are typically defined as radio-AGN with linear extents > 0.7 Mpc \citep{Dabhade20}.
-The linear size of radio-AGN with a classical FR I/II morphology can extend from less than a few tens of parsecs to several megaparsecs.
-In the past 60 years, thousands of RGs have been found, but only $\sim$800 RGs have been discovered that exhibit megaparsec scale sizes \citep{Dabhade20}.
+On the other end of the scale of AGN radio extent are giant radio galaxies (GRGs), which are typically defined as radio AGNs with linear extents > 0.7 Mpc \citep{Dabhade20}.
+The linear size of radio AGNs with a classical FR I--II morphology can extend from less than a few tens of parsecs to several megaparsecs.
+In the past 60 years, thousands of radio galaxies have been found, but only $\sim$800 radio galaxies have been discovered that exhibit megaparsec scale sizes \citep{Dabhade20}.

-Another property of radio-AGN that has the potential to reflect XRB spectral states is excitation class.
-Radio-AGN can be classified according to the optical emission lines produced in the Narrow Line Region ([OIII]$\lambda$5007, [NII]$\lambda$6584, [SII]$\lambda$6716, and [OI]$\lambda$6364).
-High-Excitation Radio Galaxies (HERGs) show strong high-excitation broad and narrow lines similar to those in Seyfert galaxies (diagnosed typically with the [OIII]$\lambda$5007 line), whereas Low-Excitation Radio Galaxies (LERGs) exhibit weak or no line emission (spectroscopic indicators of low excitation are [NII]$\lambda$6584, [SII]$\lambda$6716, and [OI]$\lambda$6364).
+Another property of radio AGNs that has the potential to reflect XRB spectral states is excitation class.
+Radio AGNs can be classified according to the optical emission lines produced in the narrow-line region ([OIII]$\lambda$5007, [NII]$\lambda$6584, [SII]$\lambda$6716, and [OI]$\lambda$6364).
+High-excitation radio galaxies (HERGs) show strong high-excitation broad and narrow lines similar to those in Seyfert galaxies (diagnosed typically with the [OIII]$\lambda$5007 line), whereas low-excitation radio galaxies (LERGs) exhibit weak or no line emission (spectroscopic indicators of low excitation are [NII]$\lambda$6584, [SII]$\lambda$6716, and [OI]$\lambda$6364).
 The different excitation modes are associated with different accretion rates and radiative efficiencies \citep[see][and references within]{Best12,Heckman14}.
-On one hand, HERGs have higher accretion rates ($L$/$L_\mathrm{Edd}\sim0.1$, typically $\sim$0.1-0.2 \citealt{Best12,Mingo14}) and accrete efficiently (advection processes and the potential energy of the gas accreted by the SMBH is efficiently converted into radiation).
-On the other hand, LERGs have lower accretion rates ($L$/$L_{\mathrm{Edd}}\leq0.1$, typically $\sim$0.01 \citealt{Mingo14}) and accrete inefficiently (the jet carries the bulk of the AGN energy output).
-Interestingly, \cite{Best12,Mingo14} find evidence for an approximate division between the Eddington ratios of low- and high-excitation objects at $L/L_{\mathrm{Edd}}\sim0.01-0.1$ and \cite{Maccarone03} find that $L/L_{\mathrm{Edd}}\sim0.01$ represents the division between different accretion states in XRBs (from the low/hard to the high/soft states).
+On one hand, HERGs have higher accretion rates ($L$/$L_\mathrm{Edd}\sim0.1$, typically $\sim$0.1-0.2, see \citealt{Best12,Mingo14}) and accrete efficiently (advection processes and the potential energy of the gas accreted by the SMBH is efficiently converted into radiation).
+On the other hand, LERGs have lower accretion rates ($L$/$L_{\mathrm{Edd}}\leq0.1$, typically $\sim$0.01, \citealt{Mingo14}) and accrete inefficiently (the jet carries the bulk of the AGN energy output).
+Interestingly, \cite{Best12} and \cite{Mingo14} find evidence for an approximate division between the Eddington ratios of low- and high-excitation objects at $L/L_{\mathrm{Edd}}\sim0.01-0.1$ and \cite{Maccarone03} find that $L/L_{\mathrm{Edd}}\sim0.01$ represents the division between different accretion states in XRBs (from the low/hard to the high/soft states).